mcsee/Software-Design-Articles/Articles/Theory/Coupling - The one and only software design problem/readme.md

 A business rule *'A bonus should be paid to employees with 3 or more years at a company'* can be safely stated by an If clause but rules such as *'If the employee's position is junior then pay them 10.000' *shouldn't since this is not essential on the business rule but accidental therefore should be treated with polymorphism.

-In the real world, employees are aware of their position, but they are not usually aware of their age in the company.
+In the real-world, employees are aware of their position, but they are not usually aware of their age in the company.

 [Code Smell 36 - Switch/case/elseif/else/if statements](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2036%20-%20Switch%20case%20elseif%20else%20if%20statements/readme.md)